elucian/bee/syntax/structure.md

 **notes:**

-* One statement is ending at end of line if expression is finish;
+* One statement is usually ending at end of line;
-* One statement can extend on multiple lines if expression is unfinished;
+* One expression in a statement can extend on multiple lines;
 * You can not have multiple statements in a single line, except if statement;
 * You can have a comment at end of line using ";" but this do not end the statement;